WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/configuration/dcache.md

 ```

 ## Supporting X.509 and token access at same time

+### dCache ownership inheritance

+Alternatively to the ACL configuration it is also possible to rely on simple dCache ownership inheritance.
+Configuration option [`pnfsmanager.enable.inherit-file-ownership`](https://github.com/dCache/dcache/blob/8.2.11/skel/share/defaults/pnfsmanager.properties#L136-L149) can be used to force dCache to assign parent directory owner and group to all new files and subdirectories.
+This means objects get same owner and groups regardless of client authorization method (access with X.509 VOMS proxy or tokens).

 ### ACL configuration

 To be able to use ACLs with dCache it is necessary to enable them in the `dcache.conf`